 There may be a time when the adolescent in your life asks “Is alcohol a drug?”
 While you may think you know the answer to this question, it always makes sense to educate yourself further so you can give teens the best advice possible.
 As parents, we always want to give teens the right answer to difficult questions.
 You likely know that alcohol is a dangerous substance that causes mind-altering effects, but you may have questions about whether or not it falls into the drug category.
 Without a doubt, it does.
 Venture Academy has seen what alcohol abuse can do to young people.
 We strive to give parents and teens a means to overcome substance abuse.
 One way we do so is by educating individuals about the dangers of drugs and alcohol.

 Why Is Alcohol a Drug?

 Not only is alcohol a drug, but because of its accessibility, it’s also the most abused drug in the world.
 Thus, it makes sense to learn just how it affects the brain and body as well as what can be done if alcohol is abused.
-As long as an individual is over a certain age, he or she can walk into a liquor store and buy alcohol right off of the shelf.
+As long as an individual is over a certain age, he or she can walk into a liquor store and buy alcohol right off the shelf.
 However, even though the legal drinking age is 18 or 19 depending on the province or territory, many teens start drinking before that.

 The problem with teens consuming alcohol is that their brains haven’t fully developed yet.
 Like many other drugs, alcohol floods the brain with dopamine.
 Short-term, drinking could make teens feel great.
 Inhibitions disappear, and this magical elixir makes them feel more outgoing, social, and confident.